NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

     directory (it is common to have SPKs and ORBNUMs with the same name but they are in different directories.)

-  * File names must be no longer than 255 characters.
+  * File names must be no longer than 255 characters, including the extension.

   * File names must be case-insensitive; for example, ``MyFile.txt`` and ``myfile.txt`` are not permitted in the same directory.